Syed-Humay0on/Obsidian/Notes/Devpods-setup.md

 # Devpod Setup

-install Devpod cli from official Site [Devpods.sh](https://devpod.sh/docs/getting-started/install)
+install Devpod cli from official site [Devpods.sh](https://devpod.sh/docs/getting-started/install)

 > [!IMPORTANT]
 > since I'm using arch on AMDx64 system so I'm gonna be using that link